toaomatis/particles_01/README.md

 Simply type
 > ./particles_01

-in your shell and some logging should appear followd by the main screen with lots of particles in in.
+in your shell and some logging should appear followd by the main screen with lots of particles in it.

 ## Running, pausing and terminating the simulator
 The following keyboard keys are implemented: